Forge UI 2.0 Launch

 Status indicator meanings

-❌ Design System has no release cadence
+❌ Design system has no release cadence

-1. Unscheduled Design System releases create roadblocks to adopters
+1. Unscheduled design system releases create roadblocks to adopters

 2. No version control causes conflict between design and code